 There are numerous options for hiking around these lakes, between the villages on their shores.
 Trails can be hilly at times, but generally not steep, and remain at low altitude.
 There are good accommodation options around the lakes, so one-day or multiple-day hikes can be enjoyed.

 4) Panchase Trek

 This four-day trek begins with a boat ride across Phewa Lake to the trailhead.
+The lake is just to the north west of Pokhara, Nepal.
 It passes through biodiverse protected forest with a lot of beautiful flora, such as orchids.
 Several very impressive mountains can be seen from the trek, including Dhaulagiri, Annapurna I, Manaslu, Machhapuchhare, Lamjung and Gangapurna.
 Each day of this trek involves just three or four hours’ hiking, so it is not too challenging, and a good option for people who want to get out into the mountains without pushing themselves to the limit.

 5) Royal Trek

 The Royal Trek got its name because it’s the route that Prince Charles trekked when he visited Nepal in the 1980s.
 The three-to-four day trek starts to the north of the Pokhara Valley, and passes through Gurung villages and lovely terraced farmland.
 There are beautiful views of the Annapurnas, but the trail doesn’t climb very high in altitude, making it a good option for families or the elderly.
 The trek ends at Begnas Lake.